MikkelSchubert/paleomix/docs/troubleshooting/bam_pipeline.rst

 **Both mates are marked as second / first of pair**:

-    This error message may occur during validation of the final (realigned) BAM, if the input files specified for different libraries contained duplicates reads (*not* PCR duplicate).
+    This error message may occur during validation of the final BAM, if the input files specified for different libraries contained duplicates reads (*not* PCR duplicate).
 In that case, the final BAM will contain multiple copies of the same data, thereby risking a significant bias in downstream analyses.

     The following demonstrates this problem, using a contrieved example based on the examples/bam_example project included with the pipeline::

         $ bam_pipeline run makefile.yaml
         [...]
-        <Validate BAM: 'ExampleProject.rCRS.realigned.bam'>: Error occurred running command:
+        <Validate BAM: 'ExampleProject.rCRS.bam'>: Error occurred running command:
           Error(s) running Node:
             Temporary directory: '/path/to/temp/folder'